Phone: (802) 865-5731

 Includes a wide variety of services such as facilitating workshops, conducting screening days, crisis event responses/debriefing, liaison relationships with departments and organizations on campus, attending/being present at campus events to reduce stigma/support other departments, interviews, tabling, social media, psychoeducational materials (printed as well as web-based), and community campaigns.

-"Let's Talk" is a drop-in service that offers informal, confidential consultation with a Counseling Center counselor.
+Please join us for "Let's Talk", a drop-in service that offers free, informal, confidential consultation with a Counseling Center counselor.

-- Thursdays 1 - 3pm at Women's and Gender Center
+- Thursdays 3 - 5 pm at the Women's and Gender Center